 Daniel Vujcich writes:

-• Daniel Vujcich is a graduate of the University of Western Australia.
-He is currently on a Rhodes Scholarship to the University of Oxford where he has completed a Master’s degree in International Development, and now reads for a doctorate in Public Health.
+• Daniel Vujcich, a graduate of the University of Western Australia, is currently on a Rhodes Scholarship to the University of Oxford where he has completed a Master’s degree in International Development, and now reads for a doctorate in Public Health.
 His research relates to the way in which Indigenous Australian health policies are formulated.